-All meals are required to be paid in advance.
+All meals are to be paid in advance.
 A record is kept of the meals consumed per individual each day.
 At the end of the year, upon request, refunds for meals will be made; otherwise, the balance will carry over to the next school year.
 The Maddock School Board sets meal prices prior to the beginning of the school year.

 A federal reimbursement program for free or reduced meals is a major feature of our food program.
-Applications are distributed to all families.
+Applications are available to all families in the school office or on the district website.
 Parents are strongly urged to promptly return their applications with all the necessary paperwork.
 Both the lunch and breakfast meals are included.
 With new legislation, families at or below 200% of the poverty line will also qualify for free breakfast and lunch.